Discover the Wonderful World of Bubble Tea: Your Complete Guide

 Does bubble tea have tea in it?

-Yes that's why it's called bubble tea!
-TeaJoy has a low level of tea to create a perfect balance of fruitiness and authenticity.
+Yes – that’s why it’s called bubble tea!
+TeaJoy uses a balanced level of tea to create authentic flavour without overpowering the fruitiness.

 Is bubble tea a fad?

-Bubble tea has been around since the 80s and has been in the UK since 2010.
-There are now more bubble tea shops globally than McDonald’s and Starbucks.
-Bubble tea is definitely not a fad and is sure here to stay.
+Bubble tea has been around since the 1980s and has been in the UK since 2010.
+Today, there are more bubble tea shops globally than McDonald’s and Starbucks combined.
+It’s here to stay.

 Do you need a thick straw to drink bubble tea?